ibm-cloud-docs/EventStreams/schema_registry.md

 ![Kafka properties for Confluent Serdes](schema_registry7.png "Diagram showing showing the properties required to create a Kafka producer that uses the Confluent SerDes, and can be connected to the {{site.data.keyword.messagehub}} service"){: caption="Figure 1.
 Kafka properties for Confluent Serdes" caption-side="bottom"}

-If a message is sent using a schema which isn’t in the registry, then the  serdes will attempt to create the new schema, or version of the schema, in the registry. if this behaviour is not required it can be disabled by removing the writer permission for schema resources from the application.
-See [Managing access to the schema registry](/docs/EventStreams?topic=EventStreams-security#managing_access_schemas)
+If a message is sent using a schema that isn’t in the registry, the SerDes attempts to create the new schema, or version of the schema, in the registry.
+If this behaviour is not required, it can be disabled by removing the writer permission for schema resources from the application.
+See [Managing access to the schema registry](/docs/EventStreams?topic=EventStreams-security#managing_access_schemas).

-Note: the ‘normalize’ option for schema lookup's and registration is not supported
+Note: The *normalize* option for schema lookups and registration is not supported.
+{:note: .note}

 ## Using the Schema Registry with third party tools